-6. Raise the front and rear side windows.
+6. Raise the rear windows first and then raise the front windows.

 MESSAGE CENTER (IF EQUIPPED)

 With the ignition in the ON position, the message center, located on your instrument cluster, displays important vehicle information through a constant monitor of vehicle systems.
 You may select display features on the message center for a display of status.
 The system will also notify you of potential vehicle problems with a display of system warnings followed by a long indicator chime.